 - by making a complaint with one of the nine Residence Grievance Panels who monitor and investigate complaints made by tamariki and rangatahi placed in Care and Protection or Youth Justice residences.

-- using the online form on the feedback and complaints section of the Oranga Tamariki website
+- using the online form on the Oranga Tamariki website

 - Let te tamaiti or rangatahi know, if they prefer, they can take their concerns to an external agency such as the Office of the Ombudsman (0800 802 602), Social Workers Registration Board (04 931 2650) or Office of the Children’s Commissioner (04 471 1410).

 - If te tamaiti or rangatahi gives feedback or makes a complaint directly to us, we should listen to what they have to say and clarify what they have said in a way that they understand wherever possible, using their own words (don’t use jargon).

 - Explain to them that what they have said is a complaint or feedback.

 - Explain what they can expect if they provide feedback or make a complaint.
 Ask them if they wish to proceed with the process.
 If they don’t, explore any reasons why and discuss how else their concerns could be addressed.